axiom-data-science/portal-docs/how-to/map/map-filter-by-depth.rst

 Filter by Depth
 ###############

-To filter data by depth:

 #.
 Click on the depth icon in the bottom right of the map.
+#.
 Click and drag both ends of the depth slider control to adjust the vertical bounds.
 Note that the depth values represent meters beneath the water surface.
+#.
 Click and drag the middle of the depth slider control bar to step through the vertical data.
+#.
 Hover your mouse over the depth slider bar to see the vertical range of the data that has been selected.

 For more information, please see the :ref:`depth-filter-overview` section.